 What this means is that you’ll need to fit a pair of Maker carbon-specific brakepads and use them only on your Maker carbon rims.
 Because these pads are very soft they’ll wear out quickly on aluminium rims, and you run the risk of small aluminium shards getting stuck in the brakepad which will then damage your carbon rims.

-We provide free brakepads for the life of the Maker rim.
+We provide free brakepads for the life of the Maker rim to it’s original owner.

 Your wheels include a pair of carbon-specific brakepads designed specifically for the Maker rims.
 Maker-specific brakepads are much softer than normal brakepads and will not wear into the rim.
 It’s very important that you use only Maker-specific brakepads on the Maker rims, and that Maker brakepads are only used on Maker rims.

 Brakepad life is very good but replacements for Shimano, SRAM or Campagnolo brakes are available from Wheelworks when they’ve worn out.
 The brakepads are considered worn-out when the groves are no longer visible.
 There is also a ‘limit’ line on the brakepad.
 We typically see a set of brakepads lasting 8,000-10,000km.
-To request new brakepads please get in touch
+To request new brakepads please order here.

 email@example.com | +64 4 387 3592

 You must use the Maker brakepads with your Maker rims.
-We can’t stress this enough.
+We can’t stress this enough and your Maker’s lifetime warranty will be void by using any other pad.

 Carbon braking performance.